seanyoung/cir/irp/doc/irp_introduction.md

 ## Parameters

-Remote control protocols encode various values, like which button you pressed, which device the remote wants to control (e.g. is play for your tape deck or CD player?).
-For airconditioning units this might be heating target.
+Remote control protocols encode various values, like the button, which device the remote wants to control.
+For air conditioning units this might be heating target.
 These parameters need a definition which tells the encoder and decoder which values it may have.

 ```
 {560}<1,-1|1,-3>(F:4,1,-100m) [F:0..15]